NeuroTechnologies/DyNetCP/README.md

-Codes for traing and analasing Dynamic Network Connectivity Predictor This codebase accompanies the paper "Discovery of latent dynamic connectivity in brain cortical networks from massive spiking data"
+Codes for traing and analising Dynamic Network Connectivity Predictor This codebase accompanies the paper "Discovery of latent dynamic connectivity in brain cortical networks from massive spiking data"
 Colin Gaber, Yurii Vlasov, and Alexander Schwing